Newsletter February 2020

-Welcome back to the 2019 school year at Cronulla Public School.
-We would like to extend a very special and warm welcome to our new Kindergarten children and their families and to the students and families joining us from other schools.
+Welcome back to another year at Cronulla Public School.
+I am very excited to be joining the Cronulla Community and 2020 promises to be another great year of learning.
+I would like to extend a very special and warm welcome to our new Kindergarten children and their families and to the students and families joining us from other schools.

-We would also like to welcome our new staff members to school: Class Teachers – Ms Alex Aitken, Mrs Gemma Stoddart, Mr Justin Mealing, Ms Erin Dwyer, Miss Kristen Gant and Ms Deborah Tester.
+We would also like to welcome our new staff members to school: Class Teachers – Mr Eamonn Kenny and Mrs Melanie Lloyd.
+Welcome back Mr Bannon.

 Other updates include:

 - Mr Dean has accepted a position at the NSW School Sport Unit for Term 1.
 He will be replaced by Mr Bannon.